BS in Public Relations

 *Only 4 total credits of CM 471 can count for this requirement.

-**Only 4 total credits of CM 473 and CM 475 can count for this requirement.
+**Only 4 total credits of CM 580 and CM 581 can count for this requirement.
+An additional 4 credits of CM 580 and CM 581 can count as elective credit.

 -Students looking to proceed with private agency work would be best served by taking courses such as CM 313, CM 473 and CM 475, CM 513, CM 519, and CM 522.

--Students who want more of a broad background while entering the field would most likely want to take courses such as CM 211, CM 443, CM 481, CM 524, and CM 525.
+-Students who want more of a broad background while entering the field would most likely want to take courses such as CM 211, CM 443, CM 481, CM 524, CM 525, and CM 548.

 -Please note that students cannot double major between Advertising, Media Science, and Public Relations, due to a shared core experience.